JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 Here's the nitty gritty of the technical:

 - one script converts every banner in the archive to an entry in a csv.
 This csv has the following header structure: `headers = ['Image Name', 'Flashy', 'Mean Red', 'Mean Green', 'Mean Blue']`
-	- What's flashy? basically, on a
+	- What's flashy? basically, a good many of the banners are animated.
+Of those animations, I wanted to be able to filter out ones that had a high amount of statistical variation between frames.
+This comes out to calculation a standard devi